International Work with Children in Tanzania

 Volunteering on a Projects Abroad Care project in Tanzania is a way for you to help improve conditions and the level of education for local children.
 You can join a volunteer care project during a gap year, career break, or vacation, or even during your retirement.
 Volunteers with qualifications and experience are welcome but you do not need to have either to volunteer.
 All you need is energy, passion, and a commitment to the children that we work with.

 Tanzania is no longer one of the poorest five countries in the world, a position it occupied in the mid-1980s.
 However, due to the increase of HIV/AIDS in the country, and a life expectancy that remains low, many children in Tanzania still need extra help.

-We have a variety of volunteer options for you in Tanzania, working in orphanages, care or special needs homes, and kindergartens with children aged from 0 to 14 years old.
+We have a variety of volunteer options for you in Tanzania, working in care or special needs centres, and kindergartens with children aged from 0 to 14 years old.
 Our Care placements are located in and around the town of Arusha in northern Tanzania and in the vibrant coastal city of Dar es Salaam.

 You can read more detailed information about the aims of the project in our Tanzania Care Management Plan.

 Volunteering in Care Centres and Kindergartens in Tanzania

 We have some placements in smaller day care centres that look after children from single parent families or the children of street beggars.
 Some volunteers in Dar es Salaam also work in kindergartens, where the local staff appreciate the extra help from volunteers organizing fun and educational activities.

 Volunteers may also work at a special needs placement in Arusha or Dar es Salaam.
 Disabilities include autism, Downs’s syndrome, deaf or blind children, and other varied physical and mental disabilities.
 Volunteers play a key role when it comes to improving the quality of life for these children and young adults.